Blog Post

 October 19, 2010

 Shadowy front groups headed up by Republican operatives and funded by secret corporate donors are supporting the GOP and their special interest agenda—shipping good-paying American jobs overseas, turning Social Security over to Wall Street, and turning Medicare over to the insurance companies.
+An editorial in today's Los Angeles Times highlights the secret money that is being used to influence Americans:

 Blog Post